QGBrabant/javaggregation/README.md

 ## What is it

-This program is a java implementation of algorithms presented in the paper *Interpolation by lattice polynomial functions: a polynomial time algorithm* by Quentin Brabant, Miguel Couceiro and José Figueira (submitted for publication).
-It implements distributive lattices, lattice polynomial functions, and processes related to it.
+This program is a java implementation of algorithms presented in the paper [Interpolation by lattice polynomial functions: a polynomial time algorithm](https://www.sciencedirect.com/science/article/pii/S016501141831025X), written by myself, Miguel Couceiro and José R. Figueira.
+It implements distributive lattices, lattice polynomial functions, and the interpolation algorithm presented in the paper.
+I mainly share these implementations for the sake of transparency ; however, feel free to contact me if you think this code can be of any use to you.

 ## The jar file